Thalia-the-nerd/funny/README.md

 8. **Complete the Installation**
    Follow the application's installation instructions from the mounted directory.

-# Bypassing Firewall with VPN
+# Make a network tunnel

 Follow these steps to bypass a firewall using a VPN: